How to Clean a Ceiling Fan (Without a Dust Storm)

 If your fan has glass light shades, carefully remove them.
 You can wash them by hand in the sink with some warm, soapy water for a truly sparkling finish.
 Make sure they are completely dry before you reattach them.
 A quick wipe of the pull chain is the final touch.
 Once everything is clean and dry, you can turn the power back on and enjoy your pristine, dust-free ceiling fan.

-How Often Should You Clean Your Fan?
+How Often Should You Clean Your Ceiling Fan?

 So, you’ve mastered the cleaning process, but how often do you actually need to do it?
 The answer isn't one-size-fits-all.
 It depends on your home, your family, and even where you live.
 Sticking to a regular schedule not only keeps your fan looking great but also helps it run efficiently and keeps your air quality in check.
 Let’s figure out the right rhythm for you.

-A Simple Cleaning Schedule
+Set a Simple Cleaning Schedule

 As a general rule, you should give your ceiling fans a thorough cleaning at least twice a year, typically at the beginning and end of the seasons you use them most.
 Think spring and fall.
 However, if you have pets shedding fur, family members with allergies, or live in a particularly dusty area, you’ll want to clean them more often, maybe once every month or two.
 A quick swipe with one of our long-reach dusters every few weeks can also make a huge difference and make your deep cleans much easier.
 It’s all about finding a routine that prevents that thick layer of grime from building up in the first place.